Startup Due Diligence Checklist for Angel Investors (2026)

 - ✓ Pending litigation or outstanding liabilities.

-- ✓ Trademark and domain ownership.
+- ✓ Trademark and domain ownership — confirmed via WHOIS and USPTO search.

 7. Competitive Landscape

-- ✓ Direct and indirect competitor mapping.
+- ✓ Direct and indirect competitor mapping — include "status quo" alternatives.

-- ✓ Startup's unique value proposition (UVP).
+- ✓ Startup's unique value proposition (UVP) vs. each competitor.

 8. Exit Potential